department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care.md

 <h4 itemprop="name">Will VA fill prescriptions by a non-VA provider?</h4>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">
-We'll fill prescriptions by a non-VA provider only if you meet all the requirements listed below.
+We’ll fill prescriptions by a non-VA provider only if you meet all the requirements listed below.

 <b>All of these must be true</b>:

-- You're enrolled in VA health care
+- You’re enrolled in VA health care
 - You have an assigned VA primary care provider
-- You've given your VA provider your medical records from your non-VA provider
+- You’ve given your VA provider your medical records from your non-VA provider
 - Your VA provider agrees with the prescription

 </div>